Diversity Leadership Group

 - In 2007, the U.S. Department of Labor presented Rush with the prestigious Exemplary Voluntary Efforts Award.
 The award recognizes federal contractors for exceptional efforts to increase employment and other opportunities for minorities, women, individuals with disabilities, and veterans.

 - Rush was honored with the 2011 ICED Award, the top award given to a corporation by the State of Illinois for furthering accessibility and disability programs.

-- Rush received the 2009 Human Rights Campaign Chicago Corporate Award, and the top national rating on the Healthcare Equity Index Survey for 2009, 2010 and 2011, for our treatment of lesbian, gay, bisexual and transgender patients, their families and hospital employees.
+- Rush received the 2009 Human Rights Campaign Chicago Corporate Award, and the top national rating on the Healthcare Equity Index Survey for five consecutive years for our treatment of lesbian, gay, bisexual and transgender patients, their families and hospital employees.

 - Rush has been designated a Company That Cares since 2007 for sustaining a work environment founded on dignity and respect for all employees among other criteria.